 The Edvard Grieg prospect in licence PL338 was successfully drilled as an oil discovery in late 2007.
 Following appraisal programme, a plan for development and operation (PDO) for the Edvard Grieg field was given final approval in June 2012.
 The gross capital cost of the Edvard Grieg field development is estimated at NOK 26 billion and includes platform, pipelines and development wells.

 Lundin Petroleum was assigned a unitised interest in the Ivar Aasen field located north of the Edvard Grieg field in 2014.
 Lundin Petroleum has a net ownership in Ivar Aasen of 1.385 percent.
 Production from Ivar Aasen, which commenced in December 2016, is exported via the Edvard Grieg platform.

 The Volund field is located to the south of Alvheim and is a sub-sea tieback to the Alvheim FPSO.
 The field came on stream in 2010 and achieved average net production of 2,700 boepd during 2016.
 In addition, the Viper/Kobra accumulation is a subsea tieback to the Volund subsea facilty with first oil achieved in December 2016.

 Production from the Bøyla field in PL340, commenced in January 2015.
 The field is a subsea tie-back to the Alvheim FPSO.

 A significant oil and gas discovery was made in 2014 on the Alta prospect in the Barents Sea.
 The find is located close to the Gohta discovery situated on the Loppa High.
-Alta will be appraised with one appraisal well during 2016.
+Alta will be further appraised during 2017.